Optimal Experimental Design for Reliable Learning of History-Dependent Constitutive Laws: Introduction

 We introduce a Bayesian framework to quantify, interpret, and maximize the utility of experimental designs for reliable parameter identification.
 Departing from intuition-driven or heuristic strategies, we employ the expected information gain to directly quantify parameter identifiability for a given design.
 Furthermore, we address the limitations of data-driven \cite{lookman2019active} and sensitivity-based approaches \cite{fayad2025, pukelsheim2006optimal}, which typically require exploratory physical testing with suboptimal designs to inform the optimization process.
 In contrast, our framework explores the joint design-parameter space using simulated experimental outcomes, thereby eliminating the reliance on exploratory testing and reducing total testing time and costs.
 Our specific contributions are as follows:

 \begin{enumerate}[label=(C\Roman*)] \item We formulate a Bayesian optimal experimental design framework to improve the parameter identifiability of history-dependent constitutive models from experimental data.
 It uses expected information gain to assess data quality and to enable \textit{in silico} design optimization. \item We employ a Bayesian D-optimal design utility based on a Gaussian approximation of the expected information gain for efficient design optimization and interpretation. \item We propose and numerically validate a method that amortizes the cost of batched design optimization by surrogate modeling of the Fisher information matrix. \item We study the proposed framework for designing uniaxial tests for viscoelastic solids.
 The results show that the optimized specimen shape and loading path yield high-quality image and force data, resulting in more reliable parameter estimates than those obtained from randomly selected tests.
-The implementation is available through the following link\footnote{The linked GitHub repository will be published upon acceptance for journal publication.}:
+The implementation is available through the following link:

 \end{enumerate}

 The paper is organized as follows.
 We conclude this section with a review of related work in \cref{ssec:related_works}. \cref{sec:constitutive_laws} introduces history-dependent constitutive laws, particularly with memory representation based on internal state variables. \cref{sec:BIP} presents the Bayesian formulation of constitutive parameter identification from experimental data. \cref{sec:oed} introduces Bayesian optimal experimental design, where the EIG design utility (CI) and its approximations (CII and CIII) are derived. \cref{sec:results_linear,sec:results_nonlinear} present our numerical study on the design of uniaxial tests to learn linear and nonlinear viscoelasticity (CIV), respectively. \cref{sec:conclusion} contains concluding remarks.
 The appendices contain details of the numerical implementation.